boveus/MBTI_API/README.md

 Download the CSV dataset [here](https://www.kaggle.com/datasnaek/mbti-type/data) and save it in the 'data' directory.
 Leave the file name as 'mbti_1.csv'

-If you want to compile the binaries yourself or run the scripts directly, you can will need to [install Go](https://golang.org/doc/install).
+If you want to compile the binaries yourself or run the scripts directly, you will need to [install Go](https://golang.org/doc/install).
 To run the go scripts or to compile the binaries after the language is installed on your computer, use the following instructions:

 You can simply run the scripts using the commands below from the root directory of the cloned project.
 ```bash